 Virtually any configuration of DUT signal path can be realized and measured.
 Finally, manufacturers of PC audio interfaces can completely test their devices from end to end.

 ASIO can be selected for both the analyzer inputs and outputs simultaneously, or ASIO can be paired with any of the other available I/O formats: analog (bal/unbal), AES or S/PDIF digital, Bluetooth, HDMI, or serial digital.
 Over 30 one-click audio measurements may be made, either individually or in an automated project.
-Features include weighting filters, and user defined high and low pass filters, one-million-point FFTs, real-time oscilloscope monitoring, custom reports, statistical calculations, and quasi-anechoic acoustic measurements.
+Features include weighting filters, and user defined high and low pass filters, 1.2M point FFTs, real-time oscilloscope monitoring, custom reports, statistical calculations, and quasi-anechoic acoustic measurements.

 APx500 software is the industry standard for clarity, speed and ease of use.
-Measurements and are organized within projects that can be saved, edited and shared.
+Measurements are organized within projects that can be saved, edited and shared.
 The results browser gives engineers a comprehensive view of all available measurements within a category so that issues can quickly be identified.
 Absolute and derived results are always available for all datasets.

 Complex test sequences can be created within the UI, or the APx API can be accessed for full control from any .NET application or LabVIEW.
 Graph results are stored within the project, and projects can be locked before sharing with contract manufacturers or other partners.

 Rich reports with color graphs and pass/fail results can be generated automatically using default or customized Microsoft Word templates.